 The hunter tells stories and answer questions always with an eye open on the dog whose pawns can potentially scratch and decrease the value of truffles.

 How long does the truffle hunting in Alba lasts?

-In the tour Truffle Hunting and Barolo wine tasting, the hunt lasts approximately 60 to 90 minutes.
+A Private Truffle Hunt, or the one included in the tour Truffle Hunting and Barolo wine tasting, last approximately 60 to 90 minutes.

 In the Truffle Hunting from Turin the time spent in the woods of the Langhe-Roero and Monferrato hills of Piedmont, is about the same.

-When booking a Truffle hunting with food tasting in the wood, the whole experience lasts at least 2 hours and longer.
+When booking a Truffle hunting with food tasting in the wood, the whole experience lasts at least 2 hours or longer.

 Is the truffle hunting an active experience?